Home

 3. Stablecoins Remain the Main Liquidity Layer

 Stablecoins remain the central liquidity layer of crypto and DeFi.
-Total stablecoin market capitalization is now around the $317–318 billion zone, with USDT and USDC still dominating the market.
+Total stablecoin market capitalization is now around the $311–312 billion zone, with USDT still dominant.
 This matters because stablecoins are not only used for trading.
 They are increasingly used for collateral, payments, settlement, tokenization and cross-border transfers.

-Real-world asset tokenization continues to expand, with on-chain tokenized assets now representing tens of billions of dollars.
-Tokenized Treasuries, institutional funds, private credit and gold-backed tokens show how DeFi can connect with traditional finance.
+Real-world asset tokenization continues to expand, with tokenized U.S. Treasuries close to $15 billion and broader tokenized assets representing tens of billions of dollars.
+Tokenized Treasuries, institutional funds, private credit and commodities show how DeFi can connect with traditional finance.
 However, this growth also creates new risks around liquidity, legal claims, asset custody and concentration among large holders.

 DeFi Market Signal